dbernhard-0x7CD/dphpc/README.md

 make bin/snitch_cluster.vlt
 ```

-## Install riscv compiler (if you install the environment yourself and do not want to use docker)
+## Install a riscv compiler
+If you want to install the environment yourself and do not want to use docker.
+This allows you to use `build` and `build_size`.

 First define `$RISCV` to point to the directory you want to have the toolchain installed to.

 ```
+export RISCV=$HOME/.local/llvm-riscv

 curl -Ls --progress-bar -o riscv-llvm.tar.gz https://sourceforge.net/projects/pulp-llvm-project/files/nightly/riscv32-pulp-llvm-ubuntu2004.tar.gz/download

 tar -C $RISCV -xf riscv-llvm.tar.gz --strip-components=1